DID YOU KNOW?

 - Make a Difference: Talk to Your Child About Alcohol from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) is a guide with tips for parents on how to communicate effectively with their children about alcohol.
 It is specifically targeted at parents of younger adolescents (10 to 14 years of age).

-- The Interagency Coordinating Committee on the Prevention of Underage Drinking has discussion guides and other resources for parents and caregivers in both English and Spanish.
+- The Interagency Coordinating Committee on the Prevention of Underage Drinking has resources for parents and caregivers in both English and Spanish.

 - Teen Drinking and Driving: A Dangerous Mix is a campaign from the Centers for Disease Control and Prevention (CDC) that provides data and information on teen drinking and driving.
 Its website outlines the problem, risk factors, and tips on how to help.